lilianweng/lil-log/_posts/2021-01-02-controllable-neural-text-generation.md

 **Top-k sampling** ([Fan et al., 2018](https://arxiv.org/abs/1805.04833)): At each sampling step, only the top $$k$$ most likely tokens are selected and the probability mass is redistributed among them.
 In [Fan et al., 2018](https://arxiv.org/abs/1805.04833), the authors proposed to use *top-k random sampling* where the next token is randomly selected among the top $$k$$ most likely candidates and they argued that this approach can generate more novel and less repetitive content than beam search.

 **Nucleus sampling** ([Holtzman et al. 2019](https://arxiv.org/abs/1904.09751)): Also known as "Top-p sampling".
 One drawback of top-k sampling is that the predefined number $$k$$ does not take into consideration how *skewed* the probability distribution might be.
-The nucleus sampling selects the smallest set of top candidates with the cumulative probability exceeds a threshold (e.g. 0.95) and then the distribution is rescaled among selected candidates.
+The nucleus sampling selects the smallest set of top candidates with the cumulative probability exceeding a threshold (e.g. 0.95) and then the distribution is rescaled among selected candidates.

 Both top-k and nucleus sampling have less repetitions with a proper set of hyperparameters.

-**Penalized sampling** ([Keskar et al. 2019](https://arxiv.org/abs/1909.05858)): To avoid the common failure case of generating duplicated substrings, the [CTRL](https://arxiv.org/abs/1909.05858) paper proposed a new sampling method to penalize repetitions by discounting the scores of previously generated tokens.
+**Penalized sampling** ([Keskar et al. 2019](https://arxiv.org/abs/1909.05858)): To avoid the common failure case of generating duplicate substrings, the [CTRL](https://arxiv.org/abs/1909.05858) paper proposed a new sampling method to penalize repetitions by discounting the scores of previously generated tokens.
 The probability distribution for the next token with repetition penalty is defined as:

 $$
 p_i = \frac{\exp(o_i / (T \cdot \mathbb{1}(i \in g)))}{\sum_j \exp(o_j / (T \cdot \mathbb{1}(j \in g)))} \quad